runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 * For font class, use more time on how the font is drawn on the screen.
 Then spend time on the Geomerative RFont and how to use the draw method with a PGraphics object.
 The students don't know how to draw fonts with geomerative.
 * All assignments after midterm should be based on real world design problems.
 * Add p.
 142-148 as example in Grids class
+* Add reading from Dynamic Identities to logo class